-- the duty to advise and pre-contractual information to be communicated to the customer; - product governance and monitoring; - the compensation of distribution networks, as the network compensation policy must not run counter to their obligation to act in the best interests of customers and to make a recommendation appropriate for the needs and expectations of customers; - > training of insurance distributors; - > conflict of interest prevention, for insurance investment products only, which consists in taking all reasonable measures to detect and prevent conflict of interest situations from adversely affecting the interests of customers.
+- the duty to advise and pre-contractual information to be communicated to the customer; - > product governance and monitoring; - the compensation of distribution networks, as the network compensation policy must not run counter to their obligation to act in the best interests of customers and to make a recommendation appropriate for the needs and expectations of customers: - > training of insurance distributors; - > conflict of interest prevention, for insurance investment products only, which consists in taking all reasonable measures to detect and prevent conflict of interest situations from adversely affecting the interests of customers.

-The IDD review, which has been slightly delayed, has been announced for 2023.
+The IDD review, which has been slightly delayed, has been announced for 2023 or even 2024.
 The EU authorities are already paying particular attention to certain issues, such as the digitalisation of sales processes, product governance and certain network remuneration practices.
+The European Commission will soon release its retail investment strategy, aimed at strengthening the protection of savers and preserving the objective nature of advice.